michael-hartmann/parsefloat/README.md

 `strtodouble` is a locale-independent version of `atof` and `strtodouble`.
 `atof` and `strtod` respect the locale which means that the digit point is locale-dependent.
-While in some applications this is exactly what you want, it is a not suited for reading floats from data files or configurations files.
+While in some applications this is exactly what you want, it is not suited for reading floats from data files or configurations files.
+Also, changing the environment and thus changing the locale is not always possible.

 ## Usage